Motion graphic designer

 All sorts of industries employ graphic artists, including publishing, advertising and manufacturing.
 Any experience as a graphic designer can be useful, giving you skills that you can transfer into the film, TV and post-production industries.

-Get to know people in the post-production industry by attending events.
+Get to know people in the post-production industry by going to events - click on "events" in training, events and opportunities to find out what's on.
 Meet professionals and ask them questions about their work, while demonstrating interest in and knowledge of the industry.
 Offer to provide them with your professional contact details and try to stay in touch with them.
 Go to how to network well to learn how to do this.

 Create a ScreenSkills profile and a LinkedIn profile.
 Find groups for post-production in LinkedIn and Facebook.
 Join them and take part in the conversations.
 Follow the companies you’re interested in on social media and keep up with what they’re making.